 In September 2018, we entered into a Capital on DemandTM Sales Agreement, or the JonesTrading Agreement, as amended in February 2019, with JonesTrading Institutional Services LLC, or JonesTrading, pursuant to which we could sell from time to time, at our option, up to an aggregate of \$8.0 million of shares of our common stock through JonesTrading, as sales agent.
 In March 2017, we entered into a Common Stock Purchase Agreement, or the Aspire Agreement, with Aspire Capital Fund, LLC, or Aspire, pursuant to which, upon the terms and subject to the conditions and limitations set forth in the Aspire Agreement, Aspire committed to purchase up to an aggregate of \$21.0 million of shares of our common stock at our request from time to time.
-As of the date of this report, we have not sold any shares of our common stock under the JonesTrading Agreement and have sold \$1.0 million of shares of our common stock under the Aspire Agreement provide us with additional options to raise capital through sales of our common stock, there can be no guarantee that we will be able to sell shares under either agreement in the future, or that any sales will generate sufficient proceeds to meet our capital requirements.
-In particular, JonesTrading is under no obligation to sell any shares of our common stock under the Aspire Agreement, the obligation is subject to our satisfaction of various conditions which we may not be able to meet in the future.
-If sales are made under either the JonesTrading Agreement, or Aspire Agreement, our existing stockholders may experience dilution and such sales, or the perception that such sales are or will be occurring, may cause the trading price of our common stock to decline.
+As of the date of this report, we have not sold any shares of our common stock under the JonesTrading Agreement and have sold \$1.0 million of shares of our common stock under the Aspire Agreement.
+While the JonesTrading Agreement and Aspire Agreement provide us with additional options to raise capital through sales of our common stock, there can be no guarantee that we will be able to sell shares under either agreement in the future, or that any sales will generate sufficient proceeds to meet our capital requirements.
+In particular, JonesTrading is under no obligation to sell any shares of our common stock that we may request to be sold under the JonesTrading Agreement from time to time, and while Aspire is obligated to purchase shares of our common stock under the Aspire Agreement, the obligation is subject to our satisfaction of various conditions which we may not be able to meet in the future.
+If sales are made under either the JonesTrading Agreement or Aspire Agreement, our existing stockholders may experience dilution and such sales, or the perception that such sales are or will be occurring, may cause the trading price of our common stock to decline.